Molten Man

-The character has made appearances in several forms of media, including animated series and video games.
-Additionally, an illusionary creature based on Molten Man appears in the Marvel Cinematic Universe film Spider-Man: Far From Home.
+The character has appeared in several media adaptations outside of comics, most notably The Spectacular Spider-Man animated series, in which he was reimagined as Liz Allan's biological, teenage brother and was voiced by Eric Lopez.
+Additionally, an illusionary creature based on Molten Man appeared in the Marvel Cinematic Universe (MCU) film Spider-Man: Far From Home (2019).

 Publication history

-The character was created by Stan Lee and Steve Ditko and first appeared in The Amazing Spider-Man #28 (September 1965).
+Molten Man was created by Stan Lee and Steve Ditko and first appeared in The Amazing Spider-Man #28 (September 1965).